ACT (test): Math

-The second section is a 60-minute, 60-question math test with the usual distribution of questions being approximately 14 covering pre-algebra, 10 elementary algebra, 9 intermediate algebra, 14 plane geometry, 9 coordinate geometry, and 4 elementary trigonometry questions.
+The second section is a 45-minute, 50-question math test with the usual distribution of questions being approximately 33 "Preparing for Higher Math" questions, 4-5 number & quantity questions, 7-8 algebra questions, 7-8 function questions, 7-8 geometry questions, 5-6 statistics and probability questions, 8 "Integrating Essential Skills" questions, and at least 8 modeling questions.
+Additionally, it contains 4 field-test questions.
+Prior to spring of 2026, the test contained 60 questions over 60 minutes.
 However, the distribution of question topics varies from test to test.
 The difficulty of questions usually increases as a test taker moves on to higher question numbers.

 Calculators are permitted in this section only.
 Similarly to the SAT, computer algebra systems (such as the TI-89) are not allowed; however, the ACT permits calculators with paper tapes, that make noise (but must be disabled), or that have power cords with certain "modifications" (i.e., disabling the mentioned features), which the SAT does not allow.
 Standard graphing calculators, such as the TI-83 and TI-84, are allowed.
 Within the TI-Nspire family, the standard and CX versions are allowed while the CX CAS is not.

 As of April 2025 for online tests, and September 2025 for paper-and-pencil tests, each math question has four answer choices instead of five.

 Reading

-The reading section is a 35-minute, 40-question test that consists of four sections, three of which contain one long prose passage and one which contains two shorter prose passages.
+The reading section is a 40-minute, 36-question containing 9 field-test questions and four sections, three of which contain one long prose passage and one which contains two shorter prose passages.
 The passages are representative of the levels and kinds of text commonly encountered in first-year college curriculum.
 This reading test assesses skills in three general categories: key ideas and details, craft and structure, and integration of knowledge and ideas.
 Test questions will usually ask students to derive meaning from texts referring to what is explicitly stated or by reasoning to determine implicit meanings.
 Specifically, questions will ask students to use referring and reasoning skills to determine main ideas; locate and interpret significant details; understand sequences of events; make comparisons; comprehend cause-effect relationships; determine the meaning of context-dependent words, phrases, and statements; draw generalizations; and analyze the author's or narrator's voice and method.
+Prior to spring of 2026, the test was 40 minutes and 35 questions.